Split Travel Guide

 The biggest cultural and entertainment event in Split with top quality cultural open air performances from drama, opera to ballet, numerous exhibitions and concerts all summer long.
 You can read more info on Split Summer Festival official website.

-In August outstanding performances of town’s ancient history are all around the place.
+Diocletian’s Days take Split back to the time when the famous Roman emperor Diocletian walked the city.
+In August outstanding performances about town’s ancient history are all around the place.
 Through the streets of former palace you’ll meet people in togas taking Emperor Diocletian and his suite to the Peristil – the place he spoke to his citizens long time ago.

 Roman soldiers are defeated